 • Transthoracic two-dimensional echocardiography - allows you to identify the inferiority of the oval window valve in newborns.
 Visualizes the movement of the valve leaflets, determines the speed and volume of blood flow from one atrium to another.

-Ultrasound examination of the cardiovascular system is one of the instrumental methods to identify both congenital and acquired anomalies among newborns and older patients.
+Ultrasound examination of the cardiovascular system is one of instrumental methods to identify both congenital and acquired anomalies among newborns and older patients.

-• Enlargement of the right heart chamber.
+• Enlargement of the right cardiac chamber.

 • Small hole sizes - from 2 to 5 mm.